JuliaReinforcementLearning/ReinforcementLearning.jl/README.md

 organization could provide the computing resource in some degree and would like to cooperate in some way, please contact us!

+This package is written in pure Julia.
+Please consider [supporting the JuliaLang org](https://github.com/sponsors/JuliaLang) if you find this package useful. ❤

 ## ✍️ Citing

 If you use `ReinforcementLearning.jl` in a scientific publication, we would